jgreathouse9/FDIDTutorial/StataVignette.md

                   ATT         SE          t         LB         UB         R2       RMSE Statistics  .02540494  .00462405  5.4940862  .01634196  .03446791   .8427835     .01638
 ```
+Pleasingly, these are the exact same results Kathy gets in her MATLAB code.

 Frames, labeled by default *fdidcfframe* *panelid*, are also returned.

 ```stata